-In Marxist geography, the relations that geography has traditionally analyzed—natural environment and spatial relations—are reviewed as outcomes of the mode of material production.
-To understand geographical relations, on this view, the social structure must also be examined.
-Marxist geography attempts to change the basic structure of society.
+Marxist geography.
 Non-representational theory.
 Non-representational theory is a theory developed in human geography, largely through the work of Nigel Thrift (Warwick University), and his colleagues such as J.D.

 Post-structuralism.
 Post-structuralism is a label formulated by American academics to denote the heterogeneous works of a series of mid-20th-century French and continental philosophers and critical theorists who came to international prominence in the 1960s and '70s.
-A major theme of poststructuralism is instability in the human sciences, due to the complexity of humans themselves and the impossibility of fully escaping structures in order to study them.
+A major theme of post-structuralism is instability in the human sciences, due to the complexity of humans themselves and the impossibility of fully escaping structures in order that we might study them.

 It focuses on patterns of food production and consumption on the local to global scale.
 Tracing these complex patterns helps geographers understand the unequal relationships between developed and developing countries in relation to the innovation, production, transportation, retail and consumption of food.
 It is also a topic that is becoming increasingly charged in the public eye.

 The movement to reconnect the 'space' and 'place' in the food system is growing, spearheaded by the research of geographers.
+History Spatial variations in food production and consumption practices have been noted for thousands of years.
+Modern geographers initially focused on food as an economic activity, especially in terms of agricultural geography.
 Positivism.
-Positivism is a philosophy of science based on the view that information derived from logical and mathematical treatments and reports of sensory experience is the exclusive source of all authoritative knowledge, and that there is valid knowledge (truth) only in scientific knowledge.
+Positivism is the philosophy of science that information derived from logical and mathematical treatments and reports of sensory experience is the exclusive source of all authoritative knowledge, and that there is valid knowledge (truth) only in this derived knowledge.
 Verified data received from the senses are known as empirical evidence.
-This view holds that society, like the physical world, operates according to general laws.
+Positivism holds that society, like the physical world, operates according to general laws.